InternetHealthReport/internet-yellow-pages/iyp/crawlers/worldbank/README.md

 ```

 ## Dependence
-This crawler depends on crawlers setting the country codes.
+This crawler depends on crawlers creating Country nodes.